-A budget is adopted for all funds on a basis consistent with generally accepted accounting principles.

-School management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
-The budget is adopted by the Board of Directors by June 30th.
+A budget is adopted for the General Fund on a basis consistent with generally accepted accounting principles.
+Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
+The budget is adopted by the Board of Directors prior to June 30.
 Expenditures may not legally exceed appropriations at the fund level.
 Revisions must be approved by the Board of Directors.
 The budget includes proposed expenditures and the means of financing them.
 All appropriations lapse at fiscal year-end.